Ensembling Sparse Autoencoders: Discussion

 \section{Discussion}

-In this work, we propose ensembling SAEs as a way to improve performance by leveraging the feature variability of SAEs with the same architecture and hyperparameters.
-We instantiate two approaches, \textit{naive bagging} and \textit{boosting}.
+In this work, we propose and formalize ensembling SAEs as a way to improve performance by leveraging the feature variability of SAEs with the same architecture and hyperparameters.
+We instantiate two ensembling approaches, \textit{naive bagging} and \textit{boosting}.
 Theoretically, we justify both approaches as ways to improve reconstruction and show that ensembling in the output space of SAEs is equivalent to concatenation in the feature space.
-Empirically, we show that ensembling improves intrinsic performance, leading to better reconstruction of language model activations, more diverse features, and improved stability.
-We also demonstrate the practical utility of our ensembling approaches through quantitative validation on two downstream use cases, where ensembling can also outperform a single SAE.
+Empirically, we show that ensembling can improve intrinsic performance, leading to better reconstruction of language model activations, more diverse feature coefficients, and improved stability.
+We also demonstrate the practical utility of our ensembling approaches through quantitative validation on two downstream use cases, where ensembling can also lead to performance improvement.

 Our ensemble approaches do come with some limitations.
-Both naive bagging and boosting are computationally more expensive than training a single SAE, since they require multiple SAEs to be trained.
+Both naive bagging and boosting are computationally more expensive than training the base SAE, since they require multiple SAEs to be trained.
 While this can be run in parallel for naive bagging, boosting has to be run sequentially.
-While ensembling performs better than a single SAE across all intrinsic metrics, this does not always translate to better downstream performance.
-For example, naive bagging could result in redundant features, causing a performance drop for tasks where mutiple features are selected.
-On the other hand, boosting could learn features too specific to edge cases in the training set, leading to lower performance for detecting high-level, generalizable concepts.
-Thus, different ensemble approaches should be used based on the specific goals and procedures of downstream applications.
+While ensembling performs better than the base SAE across all intrinsic metrics, this does not always translate to better downstream performance.
+For example, naive bagging could result in redundant features, causing a performance drop for tasks where multiple features are selected for ablation.
+On the other hand, boosting could learn features that are too specific, leading to lower performance for detecting high-level concepts with individual features.
+Thus, different ensemble approaches should be used based on the specific goals and procedures of downstream applications. \rebuttal{Furthermore, similar to ensemble methods in supervised learning, ensemble approaches for SAEs can incur higher model complexity compared to the base SAE.
+However, individual SAEs in an ensemble remain sparse, and the learned features are interpretable based on downstream evaluations.}